martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 extension contains a hash of the identity assertion they received in signaling in addition to validating the identity assertion.

-Endpoints MAY use the `external_session_id` extension in addition to this so that two calls between the same parties can't be altered by an attacker.
+Endpoints can also use the `external_session_id` extension in addition to this so that two calls between the same parties can't be altered by an attacker.

 ## The webrtc_id_hash TLS Extension {#webrtc_id_hash}